-He received his B.A. in Political Science with Pre-Law Concentration from the University of New Orleans in 2007, and his M.A. in Political Science from the University of New Orleans in 2013.
-His Ph.D. is expected in the fall of 2018.
+He earned his B.A. in Political Science with Pre-Law Concentration from the University of New Orleans in 2007, his M.A. in 2013, and his Ph.D. in 2019.

 From 2001 to 2015, while earning his degrees, he worked full-time as a paralegal and then office manager doing complex civil litigation, trial and appellate work in the legal fields of tortious and personal injury, family law (divorce, alimony, child custody and support cases), corporate law (formation and transactional work), residential and corporate real estate transactions and foreclosures, immigration matters, Qui Tam actions arising under the U.S. False Claims Act, and especially medical malpractice and healthcare law.

 Since 2002, while earning his degrees, he worked part-time as a federally contracted Weather Observer [Aviation Meteorologist] for the U.S. National Weather Service and the U.S. Federal Aviation Administration at New Orleans International Airport.

 From 2013 to 2018 he was a Teaching Fellow at the University of New Orleans where he taught courses in American Politics including LGBTQ Politics and Methods of Political Research.
 At UNO he was a finalist for the campus-wide UNO Advocate Award for Excellence in Teaching for 2016-17 and 2017-18.
 He won the UNO Leadership Award for Service [for Pre-Law Advising] for 2017-18.